-EDU 345F PRE-PRACTICUM: CURRICULUM AND METHODS IN MATHEMATICS (5-12)
+EDU 345F PRE-PRACTICUM: CURRICULUM AND METHODS IN MATHEMATICS (5-8; 8-12)

 This is the supervised field-based component of EDU 345.
 Students spend at least 25 hours at the field site and complete prepracticum tasks required.
 Students must be enrolled in EDU 345.
-(Fall 2018, Fall 2020) Staff/One credit
+(Fall 2022, Fall 2024) Staff/One credit

-EDU 346 CURRICULUM AND METHODS IN SCIENCE AND TECHNOLOGY (5-12)
+EDU 346 CURRICULUM AND METHODS IN SCIENCE AND TECHNOLOGY (5-8; 8-12)

 This course is designed to provide students with an understanding of the role and responsibilities of the middle/secondary teacher of science.
 Emphasis is placed on curriculum, instructional techniques, and materials for middle/secondary science instruction.
 Drawing on their knowledge of the developmental stages of the adolescent, students design, implement, and evaluate instructional material to develop effective science lessons.
 Topics emphasized include methods and materials for teaching science, assessment of learning, relationships among the different disciplines of science, and professional development.
 Students also examine the Massachusetts Science and Technology/Engineering Curriculum Framework and use it as a guide in lesson preparation.
 There is a field-based component to this course.
 Limited to Education majors who have satisfied all the retention criteria.
 Students must concurrently take the associated pre-practicum course EDU 346F.
-(Fall 2018, Fall 2020)
+This course is offered during alternate even fall semesters.
+(Fall 2024, Fall 2026)